 - 2-in-1 spatula or probe options

-- Sleek looking tool that looks impressive
+- A sleek-looking tool that looks impressive

-- Easy to clean although not dishwasher safe
+- Easy to clean, although not dishwasher safe

 - Comfortable, ergonomic handle